-Implications.
-The completion of the series of elections is considered a major milestone that has given the Afghan government additional strength and legitimacy.
+Parliament-Executive Relations and Implications.
+The completion of the series of elections (with the exception of the district councils) is considered a major milestone that has given the Afghan government additional strength and legitimacy.
 On the other hand, the new parliament has already begun to slow government decision-making and cause Karzai to proceed somewhat more cautiously in his close relationship with the United States.
-Parliament's immediate call for the dismantling of (mostly U.S.-run) "security barriers" in Kabul, coupled with the decision to confirm cabinet appointments individually, could be viewed as early challenges to Karzai.
+Immediately after it was seated, parliament called for the dismantling of (mostly U.S.-run) "security barriers" in Kabul.